craigbarnes/dte/docs/dte.md

     `24bit`.

-The following environment variables affect various library routines used by dte and are inspected on every use:
+The following environment variables affect various library routines used by dte:

 `PATH`
-:   Colon-delimited list of directory prefixes, used by [`execvp`]
+:   Colon-delimited list of directory prefixes, as used by [`execvp`]
     to find executables.

+`TZ`
+:   Timezone specification, as used by [`tzset`] to initialize time
+    conversion information.
+This affects file modification times shown by the [`show buffer`] command.

 The following environment variables are set by dte: